d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 state.shape
 ```

-With a hidden state and an input, we can compute the output with the updated hidden state.
+With a hidden state and an input,
+we can compute the output with
+the updated hidden state.
+It should be emphasized that
+the "output" (`Y`) of `rnn_layer`
+does *not* involve computation of output layers:
+it refers to
+the hidden state at *each* time step,
+and they can be used as the input
+to the subsequent output layer.

+:begin_tab:`mxnet`
+Besides,
+the updated hidden state (`state_new`) returned by `rnn_layer`
+refers to the hidden state
+at the *last* time step of the minibatch.
+It can be used to initialize the
+hidden state for the next minibatch within an epoch
+in sequential partitioning.
+For multiple hidden layers,
+the hidden state of each layer will be stored
+in this variable (`state_new`).
+For some models
+to be introduced later
+(e.g., long short-term memory),
+this variable also
+contains other information.
+:end_tab:

 ```{.python .input}
 X = np.random.uniform(size=(num_steps, batch_size, len(vocab)))